20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

-These are excellent for social media or short blog posts.
-They celebrate your clients' achievements and subtly highlight your role in their success.
+Success stories are excellent for social media or short blog posts.
+They celebrate your clients' achievements and subtly highlight your role in their client journey.
 A business coach could feature a client's growth story, emphasizing the milestones achieved through their coaching.

 A icon of a computer screen with a person and a play button on it.